 Even virtual reality remains a reality at Makerspace.
 Users must put plastic coverings over their hair and don face guards under their masks so that the reality goggles are not touching either hair or face.
 Staffers still use antiseptic wipes on the equipment when the user is finished.

 Hackworth said students have expressed gratitude not only for being able to complete their classwork, but also their appreciation for being able to use an area that doesn’t cramp their style.
-This feedback bodes well for Makerspace’s continued usage in the spring 2021 semester.
+This feedback bodes well for Makerspace’s continued usage in the spring 2021 semester, officials said.

 “I think a lot of it has to do with how the patrons are using the space and then us adapting, as well,” Hackworth said.